About Your Paintings

 Where we can, we’ve identified exactly where you can see a painting, but in many cases the paintings are moved around too frequently for us to keep accurate information.
 In these cases, if you really want to see a painting, it’s important to check with the relevant gallery or collection before making your visit.

-In total the site displays works by over 37,000 artists.
+There are over 37,000 artists represented on the site.
 Whilst the majority of these are British artists, a good number are from other countries, including many well-known names such as Monet, Raphael and Van Gogh.

 For almost all of the paintings on the site there will be a photograph.
 Where there is not a photograph this may be because the painting was not available at the time of photography, either because it was being restored or, in a few instances, was missing.
 Alternatively, the lack of photograph might be for copyright reasons.